 What does ‘joint tenants’ or ‘tenants in common’ mean on death?

-When I meet with clients to discuss a deceased relative’s estate and ask if they know if the property they co-owned with their husband/wife was owned as ‘joint tenants’ or ‘tenants in common’ I am often told that they own the freehold so they are not ‘tenants’ or simply that they are both on the title deeds.
+When I meet with clients to discuss a deceased relative’s estate I ask if they know if the property they co-owned with their husband/wife was owned as ‘joint tenants’ or ‘tenants in common’.
+I am often told that they own the freehold so they are not ‘tenants’ or simply that they are both on the title deeds.
 There is a misunderstanding as to the type of ownership that is possible between co-owners of property and what this means if one of the co-owners dies.

 Under property law, a property which is owned by two (or more) people can be owned in either of two ways – as ‘joint tenants’ or ‘tenants in common’.
 In both cases, the names of the owners appear on the title deeds but the two different ways of owning property together have significantly different effects when one of the owners dies.

 What happens when a joint tenant dies?

 Where a property is owned as joint tenants, when one of the owners die the property automatically pass to the surviving owner, regardless of what the Will of the deceased owner says.
 This is known as a ‘right of survivorship’.
 This is the most common way a property is owned by husband and wife or civil partners.
 On death of one of the owners the survivor simply needs to provide a death certificate to the Land Registry and the title deeds will be changed into the sole name of the surviving joint owner who then becomes a sole owner.

 What happens when one of the tenants in common dies?